 Dietary B12 Sources

-Vegan and vegetarian diets are at particularly high-risk for b12 deficiency.
+Vegan and vegetarian diets are particularly at high-risk for b12 deficiency.
 There is no plant-based b12 source with sufficient concentration to meet daily requirements.
-Most of the case reports I’ve read describing acute b12 deficiency involve some degree of Veganism, often forced on an infant by their parents.
+Most of the case reports I’ve read describing acute b12 deficiency involve some degree of Veganism, often forced on a dependant on their primary caregiver.
 Most cases resolve quickly on supplementation but some observe negative reactions initially.

 Vitamin B12 Shots

 For acute cases of B12 deficiency, cyanocobalamin shots are commonly administered.
 These are can be given intramuscularly or subcutaneously and are fairly commonplace—common enough one can pick them up through a local pharmacy anyway.
 Vitamin B12 shots are also administered as B-Complex shots sometimes and may include other compounds such as folate.

 Methylcobalamin is the go-to for deficiency-corrective supplementation in most cases.
 This form is water-soluble and well-absorbed via sublingual dosage.
 This form is considered ideal for those with genetic variants that may contribute to disrupted methylation processes.
 Other forms include Hydroxycobalamin, adenosylcobalamin, and cyanocobalmin.
 It’s worth noting that research suggests cyanocobalamin may not be as bioavailable as other forms (R).
 That’s concerning, considering it’s a common form recommended for injections.

 In many case reports, as well as dozens of individual accounts, I’ve read of the symptoms of b12 deficiency getting profoundly worse upon supplementation.
 I have experienced this myself and can attest to how strange it truly is.
 I’ve found some interesting research that I’d like to share, with the hopes of starting a conversation that might help get to the bottom of this issue.